Applicants must submit a web application and the following documents:

 Provisional admission of fourteen (14) days may be granted pending receipt of required data.
 The registration of any student whose admission records are still incomplete fourteen (14 days) after the first day of classes may be automatically canceled with no refund of fees.

 Application priority deadlines for admission are:

 April 1 for Summer Session

 November 1 for Spring Semester

-This program includes placement testing, affords the student an opportunity to meet with a faculty advisor, and is a part of the registration process for the fall and spring semesters.
+Orientation includes placement testing and affords the student an opportunity to meet with a faculty advisor, and is a part of the registration process for the fall and spring semesters.